nanoporetech/homebrew-tap/README.md

-## Custom Homebrew Casks
+## Oxford Nanopore Technologies Homebrew Casks

-*This is my experimental Cask playground.*

 See [http://brew.sh/]() for further information on Homebrew and Cask.